 BASED ON A DECADE OF EXPERIENCE OF A NEW YORK BASED DEBT BUYER AND COLLECTION AGENCY

-- Before becoming a debt buyer, there are a few decisions you need to make that will affect your debt buying processes.
+PURPOSE - Before becoming a debt buyer, there are a few decisions you need to make that will affect your debt buying processes.
 At the bottom of this article, there is a link to a step by step startup guide however - this page is very important pretext before moving on.
 Now, let’s get you familiar with the debt industry.

 Define the purpose(s) and/or reasons for buying debt

 Or perhaps a combination of any of the above-listed reasons

 Decide what type of debt you'd like to work with